Penis Massage Beginner’s Guide: Boost Pleasure, Health & Connection

 • Add magnesium oil spray to the inner thighs or lower back if you struggle with muscle tightness

-• Try cool-down massage 10 mins post-orgasm to reduce sensitivity spikes or overstimulation
+• Try a cool-down massage 10 mins post-orgasm to reduce sensitivity spikes or overstimulation

 How To Give Yourself a Penis Massage (Step-by-Step Guide)